 - Report significant issues related to the processes for controlling the activities of the university and its affiliated organizations, including potential improvements to those processes, and provide information concerning such issues through resolution.

-- Provide information periodically on the status and results of the annual audit plan and the sufficiency of department resources
+- Provide information periodically on the status and results of the annual audit plan and the sufficiency of department resources.
+Inform the Committee on Audit and Operations Review when contracting for specific instances of audit or investigative assistance.

 - Coordinate with other control and monitoring functions (e.g., risk management, compliance, security, information technology legal, ethics, environmental, and external audit)

-- Communicate the results of the quality assurance and improvement program.
+- Communicate the results of the quality assurance and improvement program and the external quality assessment review.

 Duties and Responsibilities

-- Develop a flexible annual audit plan using appropriate risk-based methodology, including any risks or control concerns identified by management, and submit that plan to the Committee on Audit and Operations Review
+- Develop a flexible three-year audit work plan using appropriate risk-based methodology, including any risks or control concerns identified by management, and submit that plan to the Board of Trustees for approval.
+The flexible audit work plan will be revised annually and approved by the Committee on Audit and Operations Review.
+Approved audit work plans will be provided to the Board of Governors.

-- Implement the annual audit plan as approved, including, as appropriate, any special tasks or projects requested by management and the Committee on Audit and Operations Review
+- Implement the audit plan as approved, including, as appropriate, any special tasks or projects requested by management and the Committee on Audit and Operations Review.

-- Conduct and coordinate audits, investigations, and management reviews relating to the programs and operations of the university and its affiliated organizations.
+- Conduct and coordinate audits, investigations, and management reviews which promote economy, efficiency, and effectiveness in the administration of programs and operations of the university and its affiliated organizations.
+A copy of final audit reports will be provided to the Board of Governors.

-- In accordance with the university’s Policy on Fraudulent and Dishonest Acts, receive and consider complaints that do not meet the criteria for an investigation under the Whistle-blower's Act and conduct, supervise, or coordinate such inquiries, investigations, or reviews as appropriate
+- In accordance with the university’s Policy on Fraudulent and Dishonest Acts, receive and consider complaints that do not meet the criteria for an investigation under the Whistle-blower's Act and conduct, supervise, or coordinate such inquiries, investigations, or reviews pursuant to the Standards for Complaint Handling and Investigations for the State University System of Florida.

-- Keep the university President, the Senior Vice President and Chief Operating Officer, management and the Committee on Audit and Operations Review for the university’s Board of Trustees informed concerning fraud, abuses, and internal control deficiencies relating to programs and operations, initiate corrective actions, and report on the progress made in implementing corrective actions
+- Keep the President, the Senior Vice President and Chief Operating Officer, management and the Committee on Audit and Operations Review informed concerning significant and credible allegations and known occurrences of waste, fraud, mismanagement, abuses, and internal control deficiencies relating to programs and operations; facilitiate initiation of corrective actions; and report on the progress made in implementing corrective actions.

 - Consider the scope of work and ensure effective coordination and cooperation between the Auditor General, federal auditors, and other governmental bodies and external auditors with a view toward avoiding duplication.

-- Provide the Committee on Audit and Operations Review a report on the OIA organizational and staff independence
+- Confirm to the Committee on Audit and Operations Review, at least annually, the organizational independence of the OIA.

 In the performance of these services, the Office of Internal Audit will ensure that an appropriate balance is maintained between audit, investigative, and other activities.
 Detailed operational procedures for the OIA will be established and maintained.